Ara Parseghian: Northwestern

 Parseghian was the 20th head coach of the Northwestern Wildcats football team and was the youngest coach in the Big Ten when he took the job at 32 years old.
 His Northwestern career began in 1956 with just one win in his first six games.
 The Wildcats put together three wins at the end of the season, however, and finished with a 4–4–1 record.
 Northwestern proceeded to lose all nine of its games in the 1957 season.
-Bo Schembechler—a member of the 1957 Northwestern staff and teammate of Parshegian's at Miami—called Parshegian's performance during the 1957 season the best job of coaching Schembechler ever witnessed.
-Despite the losses (many of them by close margins), Parshegian kept his team united and focused.
+Bo Schembechler—a member of the 1957 Northwestern staff and teammate of Parsegian's at Miami—called Parsegian's performance during the 1957 season the best job of coaching Schembechler ever witnessed.
+Despite the losses (many of them by close margins), Parsegian kept his team united and focused.
 That crucible set the stage for a much more successful campaign in 1958, when Northwestern finished with a 5–4 record that included victories over conference rivals Michigan and Ohio State.

 Northwestern began the 1959 season in the top ten in the AP Poll and started with a 45–13 win over Oklahoma, then the top-ranked team in the country.
 It was the first of a string of victories that propelled Northwestern to the number-two spot in the AP Poll.
 Led by quarterback John Talley and star halfback Ron Burton, the team beat Michigan again and won a match-up in October against Notre Dame, a school Northwestern had not played since 1948.
 Three straight losses at the end of the season ended the team's run at the conference championship, however.